nicopap/twine-server/README.md

 The project uses the standard [sbt](https://www.scala-sbt.org/) tool for building and debugging.

+## Testing

+A bash script that use curl to communicate with the API endpoints is available in the `tests` directory for manual testing.

 ## Documentation

 the `documentation` file contains an overview of the outgoing API and design